slopezpereyra/slopezpereyra.github.io/_posts/2023-04-25-MyInterestInPhilosophy.md

 From this follows that one of the central problems of philosophy is the justification of knowledge; particularly, of how sense data is transformed into knowledge.
-The most important matter on this regard are $a.$ some justification for the claim that atomic propositions are empirically verifiable —which implies the postulate of an objective reality— and $b.$ the justification of inference —which is tremendously difficult.
+The most important matters on this regard are $a.$ some justification for the claim that atomic propositions are empirically verifiable —which implies the postulate of an objective reality— and $b.$ the justification of inference —which is tremendously difficult.
 I am of the opinion that a true commitment to